emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 [ Note to RFC editor: If this document is released before core-object-security, then the following paragraph and the "E"/"U" columns above need to move into core-object-security, as they are defined in that draft. ]

-Request-Tag, like the block options, is both a class E and a class U option in terms of OSCORE processing (see Section 4.1 of {{I-D.ietf-core-object-security}}): The Request-Tag MAY be an inner or outer option, and the value of the inner and outer option are independent.
+Request-Tag, like the block options, is both a class E and a class U option in terms of OSCORE processing (see Section 4.1 of {{I-D.ietf-core-object-security}}): The Request-Tag MAY be an inner or outer option.
+It influences the inner or outer block operation, respectively.
+The inner and outer values are therefore independent of each other.
 The inner option is encrypted and integrity protected between client and server, and provides message body identification in case of end-to-end fragmentation of requests.
 The outer option is visible to proxies and labels message bodies in case of hop-by-hop fragmentation of requests.

 The Request-Tag option is only used in the request messages of blockwise operations.